Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/sdks/react-native-sdk.md

     expo install @react-native-async-storage/async-storage
     ```

-You'll need to install the native modules to run the SDK on iOS.
+You need to install the native modules to run the SDK on iOS.

 ```bash
 cd ios